Band of Brothers (miniseries): Home media

 The miniseries was released on VHS and DVD box sets on November 5, 2002.
-The DVD set has five discs containing all ten episodes, and a bonus disc with the behind-the-scenes documentary We Stand Alone Together: The Men of Easy Company and the video diary of actor Ron Livingston, who played Lewis Nixon.
+The DVD set has five discs containing all ten episodes, and a bonus disc including We Stand Alone Together: The Men of Easy Company and an official video diary by Ron Livingston (Lewis Nixon) showing the actors' boot camp at Longmoor.
 A collector's edition of the box set was also released, containing the same discs in a tin case instead of cardboard.
 As of 2010, Band of Brothers was one of the best-selling TV DVD sets, having sold about $250 million worth.

 The series was released as an exclusive HD DVD TV series in Japan in 2007.
 With the demise of the format, they went out of production.
 A Blu-ray Disc version of Band of Brothers was released on November 11, 2008, and has become a Blu-ray Disc top seller.